kwokcb/MaterialX_Learn/README.md

 * [PyMaterialX](pymaterialx) Python Tutorials and sample Jupyter Notebooks and Python utilities (including [mxltutils](pymaterialx/mtlxutils))
 * [Resources](resources) Additional MaterialX resource files.

+### How You Can Help

-Comments and suggestions for improving or providing new content are welcome.
+Comments and ideas for improving or providing new content and contributions are always welcome.